-Regressive behaviour such as bedwetting;

-Artwork expressing inner turmoil.

-EMOTIONAL EMOTIONAL

-Avoiding friends and/or other children; Over-reacting to criticism and a tendency

-Uncharacteristic outbursts of anger or to believe others are hostile towards

-bullying of siblings; them;

-Becoming "clingy" and seeking attention; Enjoying the suffering of others and

-Reluctance or refusal to discuss the needing to dominate;

-problem and lying to parents; Disrespectful attitude towards others

-Changes in sleep or eating patterns including the elderly;

-(unable to sleep, nightmares, lack of Unwilling to share or include others;

-appetite or throwing up); Cruelty to animals;

-Marked changes in attitude, dress or Lack of genuine friendships or having ones

-habits; based on fear

-Becoming withdrawn or moody; Short temper and violent outbursts;

-Dropping usual hobbies or interests;

-Loss of confidence, self-esteem &

-excessive sensitivity to criticism;

-Excessive tearfulness or crying to sleep;

-Wanting to be alone;

-Implied or overt threats of suicide.

-Disability

-CYBERBULLYING CYBERBULLY

-Being upset after using the internet or Sending unkind, inappropriate or

-their mobile phone; unacceptable messages or photos online

-Unwilling to talk or secretive about their through text, social media, instant

-online activities and mobile phone use. messaging apps etc

-Spending much more or much less time

-texting, gaming or using social media.
+Speech impediments such as stuttering or Belonging to an aggressive group and stammering; spending little time at home; Asking for extra money or stealing money, Having money or possessions they can't sweets, food (to pay off a bully); account for.
+Regressive behaviour such as bedwetting; Artwork expressing inner turmoil.
+EMOTIONAL EMOTIONAL Avoiding friends and/or other children; Overreacting to criticism and a tendency Uncharacteristic outbursts of anger or to believe others are hostile towards bullying of siblings; them; Becoming "clingy" and seeking attention; Enjoying the suffering of others and Reluctance or refusal to discuss the needing to dominate; problem and lying to parents; Disrespectful attitude towards others Changes in sleep or eating patterns including the elderly; (unable to sleep, nightmares, lack of Unwilling to share or include others; appetite or throwing up); Cruelty to animals; Marked changes in attitude, dress or Lack of genuine friendships or having ones habits; based on fear Becoming withdrawn or moody; Short temper and violent outbursts; Dropping usual hobbies or interests; Loss of confidence, self-esteem & excessive sensitivity to criticism; Excessive tearfulness or crying to sleep; Wanting to be alone; Implied or overt threats of suicide.